How 4 Savvy Locals Who Weren’t Born Into Money Manage Their Finances in Hawai‘i

 He was back on his feet, on the rise to vice president, when his family blew up into full conflict after his 104-year-old great-grandmother died.
 But by then he’d married a woman whose family’s radically transparent approach to finances showed how he could grow his money, while sorting out the mess left by generations of secrecy.

 But her parents did design their lives.
-“Coming from small towns and their small-minded ways,” Jacque says, “they entered the military life and that opened their eyes.”
+“Coming from small towns,” Jacque says, “they entered the military life and that opened their eyes.”
 They gave Jacque and her brother, an adoptee from Germany, education and experiences instead of things—and, from an early age, required them to give back in the form of service.

 Jacquelyn and Stephen Smith also opened the family books to them when they were small: “We call it the Full Monty approach,” Jacque says.
 Early on, they talked about what would happen when they died.
 “Our adoptive parents did not want us to be orphaned again by their death.”